How to do Disneyland, Disneyland California Adventure

 Get in the spirit!

 We all have a favorite Disney movie, era, or character you can rep during your trip.
-If you’re going to dress up in your Disney gear, fanny pack, Mickey ears and go anywhere it should be the Disney parks.
+If you’re going to dress up in your Disney gear, fanny pack, Mickey’s ears, and go anywhere it should be the Disney parks.
 Everyone owns a piece of Disney mech just check your closet.
 I grab shirts from Target and Forever 21 because they’re accessible and affordable.
-I also love custom shirts, a perk to having a graphic designer boyfriend and living near a t-shirt printing shops.
+I also love custom shirts, especially with custom embroidery, and it’s a perk to having a graphic designer boyfriend, and living near a t-shirt printing shop.
+Alternatively, if you don’t have either of those luxuries, it might be easier to get some customized clothes made from an online company, like Imprint for example.
+By visiting https://imprint.com/custom-jackets, you can design your Disney clothing online.
+This gives you full control of what you’re going to be wearing, and you can make many other types of clothing too.
+This could keep you all together, and it helps you get in the spirit of Disneyland.
 Before you even make it inside the park merch can be found at nearby retailers and Downtown Disney.
 If you plan on getting merch inside the park I’d suggest going to The Emporium or Disney Clothiers, Ltd. on Main Street, USA.
 I’ve personally had to go to Adventureland inside the park to get Lion King ears that aren’t sold at all the shops in the park.

 Plan for the things you want to experience, not the entire park